jpap19/AWS-Cloud-Cost-Optimization/README.md

 STEP 1: Create an EBS volume snapshot of a virtual machine (EC2 instance): <br/>

-Here we will create an EC2 instance and then create a snapshot of that instance, which basically an image of the instance.
+Here we will create an EC2 instance and then create a snapshot of that instance, which is basically an image of the instance.

 1.1 EC2 Instance created: <br/>